oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/ritual_process.md

 Echo-Beta: "Accurate.
 Accept."

+Repeat for Variety of Answers

+The prompt is repeated the number of times defined per section forming the collection of answers on the same prompt.
+Two modes, standard and jumbo.
+If standard mode has 50x, jumbo mode may have 1000x for use cases that need higher fidelity.

 This workflow repeats for all sections, yielding a complete .soul file.

 6. Benefits and Challenges

 Benefits:
 Authenticity: The AI's voice remains intact through minimal human intervention.